-Depreciation is charged on additions during the year from the month they become available for their intended use while no depreciation is charged in the month of disposal of assets.
-In accordance with IFRS, the depreciation should be charged from the date the asset become available for intended use of management, however, this departure has not material impact on the financial statements.
+Depreciation is charged on additions during the year from the date they become available for their intended use while no depreciation is charged in the month of disposal of assets.
+This is in accordance with IFRS where depreciation should be charged from the date the asset become available for intended use of management.